 Please note that your tax report includes both your profit and loss.
 The taxation rules for cryptocurrency are different in every country.
 For example, in the US the IRS has said that Bitcoins or any other digital currency is to be taxed as property and not currency.

 Advantages of Cryptocurrencies

 Cryptocurrencies have their advantages, so you should know about them before starting to invest:

 - Client autonomy or independence is the essential draw of cryptocurrency.
 This monetary form allows clients to self-rule over their own cash without managing middlemen like a bank or government.

 - Crypto transactions are discrete as they are considerably less promptly connected to individuals personally.

 - The users are free from the customary financial charges related to fiat monetary forms.

-- The expenses of executing are extremely low since cryptocurrencies exchanges have no middle-person organizations or government contributions.
+- The expenses of executing are extremely low since cryptocurrency exchanges have no middle-person organizations or government contributions.